warp-contracts/warp-wasm-templates/go/README.md

-# 🐿 RedStone SmartWeave contracts - Go template
+# 🐿 Warp contracts - Go template

-Following repository is a template for writing SmartWeave contracts in Go and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.
+Following repository is a template for writing SmartWeave contracts in Go and building them into WASM binaries which can be then processed by Warp SDK.

 It contains an example implementation of a PST contract - which you can use as a base for implementing your own contract.
-If you are not familiar with the concept of Profit Sharing Tokens, check out a [tutorial](https://redstone.academy/docs/pst/introduction/intro) for writing your first PST contract in our RedStone Academy.
+If you are not familiar with the concept of Profit Sharing Tokens, check out a [tutorial](https://academy.warp.cc/docs/pst/introduction/intro) for writing your first PST contract in our Warp Academy.

 - [Installation](#-installation)
 - [Code structure](#-code-structure)